d-khan/java/Java basics/lab_words_freq.md

 The deadlines are posted on the Syllabus as well as on Canvas.

 ## Rubric
-- The video describes the code in detail.
-The code is working as per instruction, and the explanation of the questions is submitted (10 marks)
+- The code is working as per instruction, and the explanation of the questions is submitted (10 marks)
-- The video is submitted, and the code is working, but a partial explanation of the questions is submitted.
+- The code is working, but a partial explanation of the questions is submitted.
 (6+ marks)
-- The code is uploaded but not working regardless the video is submitted or not.
+- The code is uploaded but not working.
 (0 marks)